patrickbwarren/python3-wall-DFT/README.md

 It follows from classical thermodynamics that dγ = − Γ dμ (Gibbs isotherm).
 It is also true that d*p* = ρ dμ (Gibbs-Duhem relation).
-Hence the surface excess Γ = − ρ dγ/d*p*, and this can be verified numerically.
-Note that Γ / ρ can be interpreted as an adsorption length (which can be positive or negative).
+Hence the dγ/d*p* = − Γ / ρ , and this can be verified
+numerically.
+Note that Γ / ρ can be interpreted as an adsorption length, which can be positive or negative.

 To quantify the perturbation in the bulk caused by the wall, the codes also report the integral of |Δρ(*z*)| outside of the wall potential